-As stated above, SWQB also uses thermographs and multi-parameter sondes to generate large datasets for temperature, pH, DO, specific conductance, and turbidity.
-Regarding chemical data, the SWQB strives for a minimum of four to eight data points for core parameters such as metals and nutrients during rotating watershed surveys to make designated use determinations.
-Resource constraints typically limit data collection for radionuclides and organic parameters to two sampling events.
+As stated above, SWQB also uses thermographs, multi-parameter sondes, and data loggers to generate large datasets for temperature, pH, DO, specific conductance, and turbidity.
+Regarding chemical data, the SWQB strives for a minimum of four to twelve data points for core parameters such as metals and nutrients during rotating watershed surveys to make designated use determinations.
+Resource constraints typically limit data collection for radionuclides and organic parameters to four sampling events over a two-year monitoring period.
 The actual number of data points collected depends upon available resources, specific water quality concerns in the watershed, and the hydrologic characteristics of a given water body during the particular survey year.
 For example, the SWQB has observed an increasing number of streams with very low to no flow as the survey year progresses from March through October.
 The EPA does not recommend the use of rigid, across the board, minimum sample size requirements in the assessment process (EPA 2009).
 Target sample sizes should not be applied in an assessment methodology as absolute exclusionary rules (EPA 2003, 2005).
 The use of limited datasets is acceptable to the EPA, as limited financial, field, and laboratory resources often dictate the number of samples that can be collected and analyzed (EPA 2002a).

-Generally, a minimum of two data points for field and chemical parameters is necessary to apply the procedures in Section 3.0 in order to determine attainment status for an associated designated use in a particular AU.
+Generally, a minimum of two data points for field and chemical parameters is necessary to apply the procedures in Section 3.0 in order to determine and confirm attainment status for an associated AU parameter pair.
 The primary purpose of requiring two data points is to protect against the occurrence of false positives.
 During the survey year, the SWQB monitoring staff review data as they are received from the laboratory.
-As needed, staff investigate questionable results by contacting laboratory personnel directly to confirm the results and/or scheduling appropriate modifications to survey sampling plans.
+As needed, staff investigate questionable results by contacting laboratory personnel directly to confirm the results and/or scheduling appropriate modifications to survey sampling plans in order to acquire a minimum of four seasonally-distributed data points for each parameter sampled.

 Impairment listings based on only two available data points will be noted as Category 5c and prioritized for additional data collection until there are at least four total data points to confirm the assessment conclusion(s).
 If data from no or only one sampling event are available (n≤1) to assess an applicable designated use, there are insufficient data to determine attainment status for that particular designated use.
 The use will be noted as "Not Assessed" on the list.
-If available data do not exceed any applicable criteria, this particular AU would fall under Category 3a (i.e., limited data, no exceedences).
-If data from the one sampling event include an exceedence, the AU will be assigned Category 3b (i.e., limited data, exceedences) and the parameter(s) of concern will be noted in the AU Comments field.
+If there are no data at all, the AU would fall under category 3a (i.e., no data).
+If data from one sampling event do not exceed any applicable criteria, the AU would fall under Category 3b (i.e., limited data, no exceedences).
+If data from the one sampling event exceedence one or more applicable criteria, the AU will be assigned Category 3c (i.e., limited data, exceedences) and the parameter(s) of concern will be noted in the AU Comments field.
 Additional data will be collected as resources allow in order to determine attainment status.
 See Section 4.0 for a description of the categories described above.